+I the course of our day-to-day activities, we are sometimes called upon to simply LOOK as if we're accomplishing something, without really accomplishing anything other than making others feel better.
+I call this eyewash.
 I don't know where the term originated, or where I even heard it, but I've always used it to refer to these situations.
 An example- The DP asks you to "lock off" an effects shot even though you know from talking with the operator that it will be unoperated and no one will touch it during the shot.
 So, you dutifully grab an arm, a head, and a mag clamp and affix some good old fashioned eyewash to the camera.
 The DP sees it and is happy.
 Even though it's essentially doing nothing.
 Other examples of eyewash are- harnesses in a scissor lift, a furni pad over the operator for a squib hit that's 50 feet away, a lenser for the moon.
 There's nothing wrong with eyewash.
 It scores you points easily without having to do much actual work.
 I'm a fan of it no matter how I may roll my eyes when I'm doing it.
 I know all of you have some good eyewash stories.
 Let's hear 'em.